Adzzzy/My-Movie-List-Website/README.md

 # My Movie List
 A website made in Year 12 IT in a team of 2 which allows users to make an account, log in, and create and view movie lists made by themselves and others.

 The website uses PHP, MySQL, HTML, CSS and JavaScript.
-XAMPP was used to create a local web server to develop and test the website on.
+XAMPP was used to create a local web server and database to develop and test the website on.
+The web app has also been containerized and migrated to a multi-container Docker setup configured with Docker Compose.

-The website includes some basic security measures such as password salting, hashing using Bcrypt verison 2y, and the use of prepared statements to prevent SQL Injections.
+The website includes fundamental security measures such as password salting, hashing using Bcrypt verison 2y, and the use of prepared statements to prevent SQL Injections.
+The database has also undergone normalization for preventing redundant data and improving data integrity.
+Input validation is also performed as part of the sign-up process, with checks in place to ensure correct formatting of email addresses, unique usernames & emails, and correctly typed passwords.

 ## Usage
 ### Running using Docker Compose